 RSLs do not need to notify us of disposals which do not fall into the categories above.
-If you are unsure whether notification applies, please contact us for further advice.
+If you are unsure whether notification applies, please contact your Regulation Manager for further advice.
 If in doubt, we recommend that you notify us.

 As part of its notification about disposals by way of sale or transfer the RSL should provide us with: